giannisterzopoulos/dockerexp/README.md

 To use "python manage.py runserver" in development:
 In /etc/postgresql/8.3/main/postgresql.conf :
-Change "port = 5432" to 5433 to avoid overlapping ports with docker
+Change "port = 5432" to 5433 to avoid overlapping ports with docker In config/postgres/foobar.env :
+Change POSTGRES_SERVICE to localhost and POSTGRES_PORT to 5433